sanchit-ahuja/sanchit-ahuja.github.io/index.md

 {% include image.html url="images/photo.jpg" caption="" max_width="300px" align="right" %}

 Hi!
 I'm Aditya.
 I'm currently a Research Fellow at the [Wadhwani Institute of Artificial Intelligence]{:target="_blank"}, a independent, nonprofit research institute and global hub, developing AI solutions for social good.
-We're building a video based anthropometry tool to using parametric neonate models to effectively catch many of the millions of low birth weight babies that are missed each year.
+We're building a video based anthropometry tool using parametric neonate models to effectively catch many of the millions of low birth weight babies that are missed each year.

 I am broadly interested in Machine Learning and Computer  Vision